 Because its functional surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

 These filters work longer too, usually between three to six months.

-An electrostatic filter uses magnetically charged substance to catch particles.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged components to catch particles.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than everyday filters.

-An electronic air cleaner uses a high-voltage magnetic charge to catch particles.
+An electronic air cleaner uses a high-voltage magnetic charge to trap particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, produced elsewhere in your home.
+And decrease ozone, a known lung irritant, produced elsewhere in your home.